dentemple/bauer-code-test/README.md

 ### Requirements

  - This test is not timed, take as long as you need.
- - We intend this test to take no more than a day to complete at most.
  - You may complete the test in the programming language of your choice.
  - You may not use ANY third party libraries in your solution, with the exception of testing libraries.
- The solution should be written in Plain Old Ruby Objects or similar.
-We want to see your code not how you use someone else"s library!
+No frameworks please!
  - Please submit your solution in a zip file.
 We will not accept Github forks or links to code on Github or any similar host.
  - Please tell us what language you used to implement your solution.